daringway/dare-aws-cli/README.md

 ## Installation & Setup

 Time to setup your environment.
-All the dare-aws-cli-setup script does is add the etc/dare-aws-cli.rc to your .profile or .bash_profile
+The dare-aws-cli-setup script adds etc/dare-aws-cli.rc to your .profile or .bash_profile

 1. Clone or download this repo and runt the setup script.